-- The motor must be stepping fast enough for the BEMF to reduce the phase current slew rate.
-Stall detection reliability improves as the current slew rate reduces. - The motor is not being stepped in full step mode.
+- The motor must be stepping fast enough for the back EMF to reduce the phase current slew rate.
+Stall detection reliability improves as the current slew rate reduces. - The motor is not being stepped in full step mode. - The phase current table must conform to the 0% and $\pm 100\%$ conditions at steps 0, 16, 32, and 48. - The phase current profiles must be the same for both phases.

-Although stall detection cannot be guaranteed when using the integrated features of the A4980, good stall detection reliability can be achieved by careful selection of motor winding resistance and inductance, motor speed, count difference, stall detection scheme, and by conforming to the above requirements.
+Although stall detection cannot be guaranteed using this detection method, good stall detection reliability can be achieved by careful selection of motor speed, count difference, and by conforming to the above factors.